fiduh/k8s/eksctl/README.md

 - \*Deploy the relevant addons to the cluster including CoreDNS, Cilium-CNI, Pod Identity Agent, Storage CSI, etc.
   > [!NOTE]
   > These addons are deployed automatically as system processes when using Auto Mode.
+- Install the require ACK (AWS Controllers for kubernetes) using EKS Capabilities or HELM, this enables AWS Services like HTTP API Gateway to be provisioned using kubernetes native configurations (CRDs), that's if you want to aviod context switching to other IAC tools like OpenTofu/Terraform
 - Deploy a sample fullstack app with a UI, Worker and Database in a segregated namespace to test the cluster.
 - Securely expose microservices running in the cluster to external traffic using AWS HTTP API Gateway, VPC Private Link, NLB/ALB, Gateway API, Route(or Ingress.)
 - Implement end-to-end encryption (Application layer (Layer 7) and IP layer (Layer 3 ) encryption).
-- AWS Services like HTTP API Gateway should be provisioned using kubernetes native configurations (CRDs), that's if you want to aviod context switching to other IAC tools like OpenTofu/Terraform

 ![Integration](../images/AWS_EKS.png)